storacha/upload-service/packages/w3up-client/README.md

     signal?: AbortSignal
     onShardStored?: ShardStoredCallback
     shardSize?: number
+    dedupe?: boolean
   } = {}
 ): Promise<CID>
 ```

 Uploads a file to the service and returns the root data CID for the generated DAG.
+Set `dedupe` to `true` to deduplicate repeated blocks as they are uploaded.

 More information: [`ShardStoredCallback`](#shardstoredcallback)